BIPES/BIPES/docs/contribute/translating-documenting.rst

      - Español
    * - pt-br
      - Português Brasileiro
+   * - de
+     - German
+   * - fr
+     - French
+   * - it
+     - Italian
+   * - nb
+     - Norwegian
+   * - zh-hans
+     - Chinese (simplified)
+   * - zh-hant
+     - Chinese (traditional)

 If not, feel free to include it in the source code at `ui/core/code.js#L23 <https://github.com/BIPES/BIPES/blob/c77d9554465c3186ec34f963059463cdfcb9ed47/ui/core/code.js#L23>`_ and move the language file from `ui/msg/not_used <https://github.com/BIPES/BIPES/tree/master/ui/msg/not_used>`_ to `ui/msg <https://github.com/BIPES/BIPES/tree/master/ui/msg>`_.

 How to translate
 -------------------------------------------------------

 In the codebase, BIPES uses the global ``MSG`` JavaScript variable (available in every file) to store all strings of the user's preferred language, so you have to just pass the string key as in this example:

 .. code-block:: javascript